 Sewer Rehabilitation - Slip Lining Program

 that are affected by this program will receive a letter informing them when the project will take place in their area.
-The Village has contracted Visu-Sewer of Illinois, LLC from Bridgeview, Illinois to do the repairs.
+The Village has contracted with Hoerr Construction, Incorporated of Peoria, Illinois to perform the repairs this year.

 How it Works

-The repair work consists of a lining process that reconstructs the sewer line without time-consuming, expensive, and disruptive excavation.
-Instead of digging up and replacing the deteriorated pipelines, the process provides for the insertion of a special lining inside the old pipe, creating a new, watertight, smooth-surfaced, long- lasting pipe within the existing sewer.
-To see a short video on the process, click here www.insituform.com/Water-Wastewater/PipeLiningsWastewater/InsituformCIPP.aspx
+CIPP stands for "cured in place pipe" and consists of a lining process that reconstructs the sewer line without time-consuming, expensive, and disruptive excavation.
+Instead of digging up and replacing the deteriorated pipelines, the process provides for the insertion of a special lining inside the old pipe, creating a new, watertight, smooth-surfaced, long-lasting pipe within the existing sewer.

 Before the actual lining process begins, the contractor will have one of their crews clean, root cut, and remove any debris or obstructions in the main sewer lines that need repairs.
 Normally each section of sewer to be rehabilitated will require 8 to 12 hours to complete and up to 24 hours if complications occur.
 During this time, the sewer connections from houses and businesses will be temporarily sealed off.
 Consequently, you are asked to make limited use